 If you have recently, made a balance transfer from one credit card to another, did you read the small print of your credit card agreement?
 The answer is more than likely to be no.

 Many of the UK credit card companies have now included this term in their credit card terms and conditions.
-If you are late with any monthly payment, then the 0% introductory interest rates may no longer apply.
-This may happen even if you miss your payment by just one day,
+If you are late with any monthly payment, then the 0% introductory interest rates may be removed from your card.
+This may happen even if you miss your payment, by just one day,

 Direct Debit Could Save Your Balance Transfer